Category: Riads In Marrakech

 • La Pergola Rooftop Bar.

-One of the few places selling alcohol in the medina
+One of the places popular for cocktails in the medina

 La Pergola rooftop bar is quite a little jungle.

-Situated in the medina, close to Jamaa El Fna, La Pergola is a popular restaurant serving food and alcohol including cocktails.
+Situated in the medina, close to Jamaa El Fna, La Pergola is a popular restaurant serving food and alcohol including a great range of cocktails.

 The beautiful palm trees that grow up from the courtyard of Cafe Arabe make the ambience very tranquil and relaxing.

-Part of Riad Monceau, La Pergola is open to the public and a busy place, so booking for an evening meal or cocktails is recommended.
+Part of Riad Monceau, La Pergola is open to the public and a very busy place, so booking for an evening meal or cocktails is recommended.

-I spent an hour enjoying some peace and calm during the afternoon.
+I spent an hour enjoying some peace and tranquillity during the afternoon, which is a much quieter time to visit than during the evening.

-It was much quieter, and I found it very relaxing sitting amongst the exotic trees and plants.
+I found it very relaxing sitting amongst the exotic trees and plants, listening to gentle background music.

 I enjoyed the fresh smoothies, which were beautifully presented with attention to detail.